How to Make Aqua Regia and Formula?

 Au + 3HNO3 + 4HCl → AuCl3 + 3NO2 + 4H2O

-The gold chloride formed in the first step of the reaction is soluble in water and is separated from the insoluble residue by filtration.
-The gold is then separated from the chloride solution by various methods.
+The gold chloride that is produced can dissolve in water and is later separated from the solid residue through filtration.
+Following this, the gold is separated from the chloride solution using different techniques.

 In this reaction, hydrochloric acid and nitric acid in aqua regia react with platinum to form hexachloroplatinate(IV) acid, also known as chloroplatinic acid, and nitric oxide gas and water.